Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 }

-In order to use your custom renderer, import it and set the renderer property in index.js
+In order to use the custom renderer, it has to be imported at the top of index.js

 .